Revamping content discovery to increase engagement and unlock revenue

 Since the exhibit section isn’t as prominent as the hero section, institutions were hesitant to pay for advertising.
 However, they suggested that if exhibits had a dedicated section with prioritized content, it could encourage institutions to invest in advertising their exhibits.

-Reactions and Feedback
+Reactions & Feedback

 User Testimonials